slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `namespacesRequiredToUse` - namespaces in this array are the only ones allowed to be used.
+* `namespacesRequiredToUse`: namespaces in this array are the only ones allowed to be used.
 E. g. root project namespace.
-* `allowUseFromRootNamespace` - also allow using top-level namespace:
+* `allowUseFromRootNamespace`: also allow using top-level namespace:

 ```php
 use DateTimeImmutable;